the-teachingRSE-project/competencies/competencies.md

 (for oneself and others).

-The RSE needs to be able to formulate and discuss structural and behavioural aspects of softare on a more general level than through the code itself and often even before a first line of code is written.
+The RSE needs to be able to formulate and discuss structural and behavioural aspects of software on a more general level than through the code itself and often even before a first line of code is written.
-A set of tools and diagrams for effective and standardised communication about software on a meta level is provided by the Unified Modeling Language (UML).
+A set of tools and diagrams for effective and standardised communication about software on a meta level is provided by the \acp{UML}.
-As a modeling tool it is directly related to \gls{MOD}.
+As a modelling tool it is directly related to \gls{MOD}.
 Additionally, it can be applied in various stages of the \gls{SWLC} especially in the early stages as a first documentation of the planned modular structure to facilitate